-“Gamification … incorporates training into an environment that is fun and mirrors other games in social media," added Paul Gordon, senior vice president of sales at Rymax Marketing Services.
-"A total of 48 million people play games on smart phones and tablets and 77 percent of gamers play at least one hour a week [according to Big Fish Games].
-By building a game into training that is social … and educational, it makes the company look progressive and resonates with today’s employee base.”
+“Gamification … incorporates training into an environment that is fun and mirrors other games in social media,” said Paul Gordon, senior vice president of sales at Rymax Marketing Services.
+“By building a game into training that is social … and educational, it makes the company look progressive and resonates with today’s employee base.”

 “We advocate for ongoing analytics, both to measure progress toward goals and to provide information to evolve the solution going forward,” Sims said.
 “Anything can get stale, so the gamification solution needs to keep evolving.”

 “Having a great visual representation of employee standings and clear, consistent KPIs will help encourage teams to reach the top spot,” added Mick Hollison, former president of Cloudera.

 An efficient feedback loop will help your program succeed.
 Frequent and immediate feedback via scorecards or benchmarks toward a goal will allow employees to adjust their performance accordingly.

 “Every sports team and video game uses immediate feedback to help players improve their performance,” Hollison said.
 “Organizations using gamification techniques should similarly leverage real-time feedback to drive individual and team success.”

 Charlene Li, chief research officer at PA Consulting, told us that gamification works only if staff members really care about what they’re doing and why.